PixelStoriesEngine/pixel-stories-docs/src/content/docs/Explanations/Explanations (in progress)/Mapping with Pixel Stories.md

 ## Auto tiling with terrains

-How auto tiling works: a source tileset is used to infer how each tile connects to each other.
-There are different types of source tileset layouts we can choose from.
-Select the one, and the auto tileset will be automatically generated.
+How auto tiling works: a source tile set is used to infer how each tile connects to each other.
+There are different types of source tile set layouts we can choose from.
+Select the one, and the auto tile set will be automatically generated.
 (Exclude examples of input output for generator)